-In general, lead compounds are considered genotoxic to mammalian cells.
+Lead compounds are considered genotoxic to mammalian cells.

-The genotoxic effects of lead were reviewed and presented by the ATSDR (2007).
+The genotoxic effects of lead were reviewed and presented by the Agency for Toxic Substances and Disease Registry (ATSDR 2007).
 The majority of the in vitro point mutation tests in bacteria were negative, while mammalian clastogenicity tests were generally positive.

 It was reported that in bacterial reverse mutation assays, lead was negative both with and without metabolic activation (REACH).
-However, in vitro chromosomal aberration tests using Chinese hamster ovary (CHO) cells and human lymphocytes were positive without metabolic activation.
-An in vivo micronucleus assay using human peripheral lymphocytes (from those working with lead compounds) was positive below the maximum tolerated dose.
+In vitro chromosomal aberration tests using Chinese hamster ovary (CHO) cells and human lymphocytes were positive without metabolic activation.
+An in vivo micronucleus assay using human peripheral lymphocytes (from those working with lead compounds) was positive below the maximum tolerated dose (ATSDR 2007).